TheHoodini/WEB-FE-JS-HW3-JUAND-GARCIA/README.md

 ## How to Use

-Simply open the `index.html` file in a browser or visit the link in GitHub Pages.
+Simply open the `index.html` file in a browser or visit [this link](https://thehoodini.github.io/WEB-FE-JS-HW3-JUAND-GARCIA/) in GitHub Pages.